Citizen Contribution to Local Public Services: Field Experiments in Institutions incorporating Social Information

 Professor of Political Science

 He teaches undergraduate and postgraduate modules at Exeter including topics in public policy, British and comparative politics, quantitative methods and on the Exeter MPA programme, and supervises PhD students.
 He conducts research with partners including public organisations in the UK and internationally.
-He teaches and runs events about how public service users and public organisations can better connect and communicate to deliver essential public services and achieve policy outcomes across a range of policy settings.
+He teaches and runs events about how public service organisations can better connect and communicate with citizens and service uers.

 list of publications at google scholar: